But do you really know what it is and what it does?

 But first, what are MCT’s?

 Most fats are made of long-chain fatty acids, like for example, Omega-3’s.
 MCT is short for medium-chain triglycerides.
-As the name suggests, they are medium-length chains of fatty acids found in oils, butter and other fats.
+As the name suggests, they are medium-length chains of fatty acids found in oils, mainly coconut oil (60%) and palm kernel oil (50%) and other fats.
 They are the most common type of fat in our bodies.

 But what makes MCT’s stand out from the long-chain fatty acids is its shorter length.
 Unlike long-chains, MCT’s go straight to the liver, which means they are absorbed much faster, taking minimal effort from the liver to convert MCT’s into energy.
 They also can give a bunch of health benefits, no wonder why all the buzz.